Gastrointestinal (GI) bleeding is bleeding in the digestive tract.

 - Using a band or clip to close off blood vessels

-Angiography, which is also used as a diagnostic tool, can control bleeding.
-The doctor can use angiography with other tools to locate the bleeding and inject medications or other materials into the blood vessels to control it.
+Angiography can also be used to control bleeding.
+Other tools are used to find the bleeding.
+Medicines or other materials are injected into the blood vessels to control it.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.